arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds .md

 - Hiding something under a veil or inside an opaque container.
 - Use smoke, dust, fog, shadows or lights to obscure something.
 - Burying something or destroying evdicence of its existence.

+### Handling Illusions

+An illusion effects all human senses.
+It triggers the move __Sense the Veil__ when an Initiate is in it's presence.
+For everybody else, the illusion is perfectly believable and they will try to rationalize it as best as they can.
+If believing it is impossible, possibly because it has a flaw and it has been noticed, the illusion is dispelled.

+Anyone who witnesses the moment when an illusion is created or dispelled, quickly forgets about it and carries on with their life, simply accepting whatever new thing is presented to their senses as if it had always been there.